sharontherese/latin-mass-funeral/content/rite-of-baptism-for-adults/index.md

 > The seventh and last stage leads up to baptism proper.
 It consists of another roll call, the profession of faith, the request for baptism (nos.
 51-52), the act of baptizing (nos.
 53-55), the anointing with chrism, which suggests the grace of the Holy Spirit received in baptism (no. 55), the bestowal of the baptismal robe and the lighted candle (nos.
 56-57), and the dismissal of the baptized (no. 58).

+# Easter Vigil

+The Roman Ritual advises that adult baptisms should take place during the Vigil of Easter, or the Vigil of Pentecost.

+There has been growing awareness that Holy Week was dramatically revised in 1955.
+Some traditional parishes and locations may celebrate the pre-1955 Holy Week, and some may celebrate the 1962 Holy Week.

+For the texts, propers, and commentaries on the pre-55 Holy Week, visit Pre-1955 Holy Week Resources[^7].
+Their website has many full-text resources on the pre-55 Easter Vigil, as well as differences between the pre-55 and 1962 rites.

 # Ordo Baptismi Adultorum